gregoiredechaine/vuepress-2_dm-bim-docs/docs/dynamo/construction_assemblies.md

+---
-# Construction Assemblies
+title: Construction Assemblies
+---

-Revit has various *Construction Assemblies*, which are most commonly modelled as system families.
+Revit has various *Construction Assemblies*, which are modelled as system families.
 The Construction Assemblies that we currently schedule in a project are:
 - Walls
 - Floors
 - Ceilings